Young Serbian Artist Adventures

 Sound: Yavor Krasimirov Minchev, Ilija Đorđević

-As a many-voiced Hydra creature, the piece is a consequence of the two-months long process and voice workshops led by the artist, dealing with the autobiographies of the six female agents, their voices, tongues, and wombs.
+As a many-voiced Hydra creature, the piece is a consequence of the two-month-long process and voice workshops led by the artist, dealing with the autobiographies of the six female agents, their voices, tongues, and wombs.

 Photos: KulturHaus, Leipzig (DE), Museum of Contemporary Art Skopje (MKD